Getting Started

 Navigating

-Easily navigate through your JSON using arrows keys or vim keys.
+Easily navigate through your JSON using arrow keys or Vim keys.

 Press . to adjust the current path.
-Press tab or . to opt for the current suggestion.
+Press tab or . to accept the current suggestion.

 Press @ to start a fuzzy search of JSON paths and jump to the first match.